 3. Autonomy of the Federal States in Cultural and Educational Matters

 In accordance with the division of tasks and responsibilities under the Basic Law, the federal states have cultural and educational autonomy.
 In this respect, cultural and educational autonomy means that the federal states or the municipalities are responsible for cultural and educational matters.
 In this context, the Federal Constitutional Court, for instance, regards the cultural and educational autonomy of the federal states as an intrinsic part of their sovereignty.
 The federal states have established the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany (KMK) for the coordination of issues relating to education across the federal states.
-Under the KMK umbrella, the new Conference of Cultural Ministers (Kultur-MK) became operational in 2019.
-Within this framework, the culture ministers and senators of the federal states will now hold independent discussions and consultations on cultural policy matters of supra-regional importance with the aim of reaching a shared view and a consensus on decision-making and representing common interests to the federal government.
+Under the KMK umbrella, the Conference of Cultural Ministers (Kultur-MK) became operational in 2019.
+Within this framework, the ministers and senators of the federal states who are entrusted with cultural matters hold independent discussions and consultations on cultural policy matters of supra-regional importance with the aim of representing common interests to the federal government.

 4. The Museum Sector

 Institutions in Germany that hold cultural assets are particularly museums, libraries and archives.
-The majority of these institutions are supported with municipal funding, such as the Grassi Museum of Applied Arts in Leipzig.
-Others are funded by the federal states, such as the State Museum of Prehistory in Halle/Saale.
-In addition, there are also institutions that are funded by the federal government, such as the Stiftung Preußischer Kulturbesitz (Prussian Cultural Heritage Foundation).
-With regard to decision-making, the bodies responsible for supporting the cultural heritage institutions are independent.
+The majority of these institutions are supported with municipal funding.
+Others are funded by the federal states.
+In addition, there are also some institutions that are funded by the federal government, such as the Stiftung Preußischer Kulturbesitz (Prussian Cultural Heritage Foundation).
+With regard to decision-making, the bodies responsible for supporting the cultural heritage institutions are independent from federal instructions.

 5. The German Lost Art Foundation

 The German Lost Art Foundation was established in Magdeburg on January 1, 2015, by the federal government, all the federal states and the three leading municipal associations.
 It serves as an instrument of cooperation at federal level.
-One of the Foundation’s primary tasks is to promote projects in the field of provenance research.
+One of the Foundation’s primary tasks is to promote and connect provenance research.
 As a civil law foundation, the German Lost Art Foundation has no legal powers.
-It is neither directly integrated into nor subordinate to the federal government, federal states or municipalities.
+It is neither integrated into nor subordinate to the federal government, federal states or municipalities.
 This applies to all fields of the Foundation’s statutory tasks, such as the promotion of research, documentation of findings and public relations activities.
 The work of the Foundation is steered by a Foundation Board on which the federal government, federal states and municipalities are represented.
-The federal government, as the primary funding provider, finances the work of the Foundation and its operational tasks via the Federal Government Commissioner for Culture and the Media.
+The federal government, as funding provider, finances the work of the Foundation and its operational tasks via the Federal Government Commissioner for Culture and the Media.